-In simpler terms, this means thinking about whether Chambers is likely to breach the GDPR and what the consequences might be, if Chambers uses personal data in a particular way.
+In simpler terms, this means thinking about whether Chambers is likely to breach the UK GDPR and what the consequences might be, if Chambers uses personal data in a particular way.
 It is also about deciding whether there is anything that Chambers can do to stop or, at least or minimise the chances of any of the potential problems identified, from happening.

-DPIAs will be undertaken bi-annually by the DPO.
+DPIAs will be undertaken once a year by the DPO in liaison with Chambers' Management Committee.